 - corticosteroids, such as prednisone, cortisone

-- cyclosporin or tacrolimus, medicines used to treat certain problems with the immune system or to help prevent organ transplant rejection.
+- ciclosporin or tacrolimus, medicines used to treat certain problems with the immune system or to help prevent organ transplant rejection

-- Gingko Biloba, a herbal medicine used to thin the blood
+- Gingko biloba, an herbal medicine used to thin the blood

 - voriconazole or fluconazole, medicines to treat certain fungal infections

-These medicines may be affected by Brufen, or may affect how well it works.
+These medicines may be affected by BRUFEN or may affect how well it works.
 You may need to take different amounts of your medicine, or you may need to take different medicines.
-Your doctor will advise you.

 If you do not understand the instructions on the pack, ask your doctor or pharmacist for help.

 How much to take

 Your doctor will tell you how many BRUFEN tablets to take each day and when to take them.